HnossPRismAnTHarION/DSGVO-Menschenrechte-KI-Ethik-Systemintegration-und-europ-ische-Gesetzeskonformit-t-miteinander./README.md

 python codex_click_installer.py
 ```

+The script will automatically install PyInstaller if it's not already
-The resulting executable will appear in the `dist/` directory.
+available on your system.
+The resulting executable will appear in the
+`dist/` directory.

 Run this script on each platform (Windows, macOS, Linux) to produce the corresponding executable.